-Off to the south spreads Turnbull Bay, which widens out into a New Smyrna Beach neighborhood of waterfront homes and docks.
-To the north spreads Strickland Bay, and that’s where I headed.
+Off to the south spreads Turnbull Bay, which widens out into a New Smyrna Beach neighborhood of waterfront homes and docks behind the New Smyrna Beach Municipal Airport.

 Strickland Bay is where the freshwater from Spruce Creek flows into the saltwater tidal areas, creating a brackish water that feeds on biodiversity.
-Although I did not fish on this trip, others familiar with the estuary say it is flush with both fresh and saltwater species.
+Locals familiar with the estuary say it is flush with both fresh and saltwater species.

 I paused when I reached the railroad bridge to gauge the water flow to the outgoing tide, identifying the deepest points and more manageable currents.
-Even so, I found myself dragging along an oyster bar on the other side and had to get out of the yak to walk it over to deeper water.
+Even so, I found myself dragging along an oyster bar on the other side and had to get out of my kayak to walk it over to deeper water.

 The next time I’ll stay farther to the right of the sign that seemed to mark a channel.
 (Not so.)

-As you paddle up the creek, you witness a remarkable change in the vegetation as the mangrove and grasses in the bay give way to live oaks and palms along a shoreline pockmarked with long docks that extend from houses hidden in the trees.
+As you paddle up the creek, you witness a change in the vegetation as the mangrove and grasses in the bay give way to live oaks and palms along a shoreline marked with long docks that extend from houses hidden in the trees.

 This is pretty much standard along much of the lower creek, which winds another 6 miles west to Cracker Creek Canoeing’s launch and take-out.
-I paddled about a mile, then turned back so that I could drive up to Cracker Creek and check out the other end.
+I paddled about a mile, then turned back so that I could drive up to Cracker Creek and check out the other end of the trail.

 It’s worth noting that the return trip to Strickland Bay required extra effort against an easterly breeze on the bay’s open water, even though I was on an outgoing tide.
 Open-water paddlers know that drill.